 During a patient visit, a worried parent confides that her 5-year-old son enjoys dressing up in his sister’s clothes and insists that he’s a girl.
 Is this a phase he’ll outgrow?
 Or is there reason to be concerned?

-There isn’t an easy answer to these questions, but Lee Ann Conard, RPh, DO, MPH, and her team can help with the process of self-discovery in the Transgender Health Clinic, open multiple days each month at various Cincinnati Children’s locations.
+There isn’t an easy answer to these questions, but Lee Ann Conard, RPh, DO, MPH, and her team can help with the diagnosis and treatment in the Transgender Health Clinic, open multiple days each month at various Cincinnati Children’s locations.

-“Gender is different than sexuality,” explains Conard.
-“Sexuality is about whom you’re attracted to – male, female or both.
+“Gender is different than sexual orientation,” explains Conard.
+“Sexual orientation is about whom you’re attracted to – male, female or both.
 You can be a transgender person and be heterosexual, gay, lesbian or bisexual.”

 Patients at Risk